 For what the product is, it’s actually pretty lightweight and easy to maneuver around your desk or hold propped up against your lap.
 At the same time, it’s substantial and durable enough not to feel flimsy or cheap.

 If you’re a photographer and need an even larger tablet, this could be the best Wacom tablet for you.
-Its widescreen format and large 21.5-inch screen make it suitable for motion graphics, design, illustration, and animation, too.
+Its widescreen format and large 21.5-inch screen make it suitable for motion graphics, design, illustration, and many consider it the best animation tablet, too.
 Read our full Wacom Cintiq 22HD Review here.

 If We Had To Choose One…